Folasade-Ojo/Analysis-on-Big-Data/README.md

 # Used Cars Business

 ## Dataset
 This project focuses on an analysis on a dataset containing classified records of used cars from various Eastern European countries spanning multiple years.
-The dataset, consisting of approximately 3.5 million rows and 16 columns, required cleaning and processing to provide data-driven insights for stakeholders interested in investing in the used car industry.
+The dataset, consisting of approximately 3.5 million rows and 16 columns, required cleaning and processing to answer some questions stakeholders interested in investing in the used car industry might want to know.

 Source: https://www.kaggle.com/datasets/mirosval/personal-cars-classifieds

-## Tools used
+## Tools
-To handle the large dataset, I utilized Hadoop and Apache Hive to perform querying on Google Cloud Platform (GCP).
+To handle the large dataset, I utilized **Hadoop** and **Apache Hive** to perform querying on **Google Cloud Platform (GCP)**.

-## Exploration, Cleaning, and Analysis
+## Exploration and Cleaning
-### Data Exploration

 **Table creation in GCP**